 SCUPI is available only to first-year students.
 All other programs are open to all students.

 A list of courses for each program is available on the program webpage.
-Please check the details under “Academics” on each program webpage.
+Please check the details under “Academics” on each program page.

-Courses at Fudan University are through in Mandarin.
-Courses on other programs are thought in English.
-Please check each program webpage for more information.
+Some courses at Fudan University are through in Mandarin.
+Courses on other programs are all thought in English.
+Please check each program page for more information.

 After you complete your application to Pitt, we will follow up with more instructions.